ggozad/behaving/README.rst

 behaving
 ========

-*behaving* is a web application testing framework for Behavior-Driven-Development, similar to `Cucumber`_ or `lettuce`_.
-It differs from these by focusing on multi-user web/email/sms interactions.
+*behaving* is a web & mobile application testing framework for Behavior-Driven-Development, similar to `Cucumber`_ or `lettuce`_.
+It differs from these by focusing on multi-user web/mobile/email/sms interactions.

-*behaving* is written in python and is based on `behave`_ and `splinter`_.
+*behaving* is written in python and is based on `behave`_, `splinter`_ and `appium`_.
 Please refer to *behave*'s excellent `documentation <http://pythonhosted.org/behave/>`_ for a guide on how to use it, how to write your custom steps and make it possible to extend *behaving*.

 Hello world
 -----------